somrajroy/AWS3TierArchitecturewithTFModules/README.md

    - Advantages
      - Turn-key solution: The module simplifies the creation of a VPC by providing a pre-configured setup.
 Users can easily customize it based on their
        requirements.
-     - Reusability: Since the module is parameterized and allows for variable customization, you can use it across multiple projects without having to rewrite the
-       VPC setup code.
+     - Reusability: Since the module is parameterized and allows for variable customization, you can use it across multiple projects without having to rewrite the VPC setup code.
     - Disadvantages
      - Limited flexibility: While the module provides a lot of convenience, it might not cover every possible use case.
 Advanced users might find themselves needing to customize it extensively.
+But this gets offset as developers can download and create in-house module for specific use case.

+  - Module terraform-aws-modules/rds/aws : The terraform-aws-modules/rds/aws module simplifies the creation of Amazon RDS (Relational Database Service) instances in AWS.

 ##### Deployment Process